-Outside of work, I love working on open-source, playing DotA 2/StarCraft 2 (as well as other games), playing/composing music, reading, bicycling, running & snowboarding.
+Outside of work, I love working on open-source, playing video games, playing/composing music, reading, bicycling, running & snowboarding.

 Worked on boto, including adding a high-level interface for DynamoDB(2), approximately a dozen releases & many service updates.
 Also developed the initial code for boto3.
 Conducted a number of interviews, many code reviews & time mentoring.

 Ran my own Python/Django consultancy.
 Originally just me, we had as many as three people.
 Helped many clients with their RESTful APIs, integrating search as well as general development.

 Worked for the birthplace of Django developing Ellington, an award-winning news CMS.
 Ported it to Django 1.0, vastly revised the search functionality, added an API, worked on a Q&A app, lots of importers.

 Developed a more modern recipe site.
 Took a structured approach, parsing recipe bodies to extract data.
 Allowed for "forking" a recipe (start with a base & be able to make your changes).

 Run as a Ruby on Rails shop for short period of time.
 Worked on a reporting site (using Flex, Actionscript & Rails) to produce nice charts/graphs for surveying software.